aboczek/Gourmet/README.md

         - White #ffffff;

             [<img src="assets/images/white.png" width="100"/>](white.png)
         - #131313b0;

             [<img src="assets/images/greyopacity.png" width="100"/>](greyopacity.png)

     - Fonts:
-        - Fonts used on website are Cherish and Amethyst from google fonts.
-Cherish is used for logo itself and Amethyst for buttons.
+        - Fonts used on website are [Cherish](https://fonts.google.com/specimen/Cherish?query=cherish) and Amethyst from google fonts.
+Cherish is used for logo itself and [Amethysta](https://fonts.google.com/specimen/Amethysta?query=amet) for buttons.
         - Backup fonts is sans-serif if main font cannot be loaded for any reason.

     - Images:
-        - Image of restaurant used from pexels it is nice golden black colors which suit the website color design.
+        - Image of [restaurant](https://www.pexels.com/photo/alcohol-architecture-bar-beer-260922/) used from pexels it is nice golden black colors which suit the website color design.

 ## Wireframes